aderaaij/wp-image-preload/readme.md

 I have no idea.
 GPL v2?
 MIT?
 What's the standard if you include GPL and MIT software in your release?
 Feel free to make a pull request on the subject (or anything else)

 ## 👩‍🏭 TODO
-* Add option to add custom classes before and after load
+* Add option to add custom classes before and after load in WP Admin
-* Add option to customise the offset
+* Add option to customise the offset in WP Admin
 * fix license